Kids, and this is the story of how your mama became a pole dancer. JK, I have no kids. Probs never will. I’d be an awful role model.

 I began twerking at Sydney Pole, in ReRe’s classes.
 ReRe works with Aussie Twerk, Twerk Queen Kristina Moskov’s company, which is the most famous in Australia, having also taken part in Germany’s got talent.

 Now that I’m back in Europe, I have found pole and twerk homes on this side of the pond.
-I pretty much live at the London Dance Academy in Central Street, where I learn from internationally acclaimed teachers and performers, and often dance with my friend Chanelle from Twerkology Nation, a company that was born to empower abused women to give them confidence through dance.
+I train daily with the pole I have in my living room, and also the London Dance Academy in Central Street, where I learn from internationally acclaimed teachers and performers.
+I also dance with my friend Chanelle from Twerkology Nation, a company that was born to empower abused women to give them confidence through dance.

 And that’s the thing: pole and twerk are empowering.
 I’ve heard many people wonder why a feminist, an educated woman and a PhD student like me has chosen to pole dance and twerk.
 Aside from the reasons explained above, thanks to pole I now no longer need validation from the outside world to feel great about myself, because pole and twerk have given that to me.